paconte/timetracker/README.md

-# Fingerprint timetracking on a raspberry-pi
+# Fingerprint timetracking with a raspberry-pi

-This python application is written to keep a clockin and clockout record of employees via fingerprint.
-Originally is designed to work on a restaurant.
+## Background
+Currently the European Union force to all the companies to keep a record of all employees working times.
+The application is compliant with the EU requirements.

+## Description
+This is a python application running on a raspberry-pi with a fingerprint reader.
+It records all employees clockin and clock out in timesheets that are automatically uploaded to a Kima2 application on the cloud.
+The project is originally designed for restaurants,

 ## Technologies